 Newton-Stewart State Recreation Area

 Orange County.
-From the intersection of IN 145 and IN 164, west 1.3 miles to Dillard Road, then right (north) 1.3 miles to the entrance gate.
+From IN 145 X IN 164, west 1.3 miles to Dillard Road, then right 1.3 miles to the entrance gate.
 The visitorís center is another 2.7 miles, with a sharp left at 1.7 miles.
 (Fee)